Loading NuWatt Energy...

 | Class III | 1 MW - 5 MW | Negotiated rate (typically wholesale + capacity value) | For large commercial and industrial.
 Rate varies by utility territory. |

 5-year accelerated depreciation lets businesses deduct commercial solar costs quickly.
-In 2026, the 20% first-year bonus maximizes tax benefits.
+Under OBBBA, the permanent 100% first-year bonus lets you deduct the entire depreciable basis up front.

 | Item | Amount |